At the Time of the Louisville Flood: Breadline

 The image appeared everywhere in the media at the time, but usually anonymously, with no photo credit attached.
 Some photographers like Edward Steichen (Breadline on Sixth Avenue, c.
-1930) and Dorothea Lange (White Angel Bread Line, 1933) received credit and became known for their bread line photos.
-Pizer argues that Bourke-White's depiction of the bread line follows in the longer tradition of its use as an "American icon of poverty", but differs from its original meaning in the 1890s, when it was largely seen as a form of class conflict.
-Here, Pizer writes, Bourke-White's bread line becomes a symbol of "social disparity" in terms of "racial dimensions".
+1930) and Dorothea Lange (White Angel Bread Line, 1933) received credit and became known for their breadline photos.
+Pizer argues that Bourke-White's depiction of the breadline follows in the longer tradition of its use as an "American icon of poverty", but differs from its original meaning in the 1890s, when it was largely seen as a form of class conflict.
+Here, Pizer writes, Bourke-White's breadline becomes a symbol of "social disparity" in terms of "racial dimensions".

+Recontextualization

 Art historian Theodore M. Brown describes how the photo of At the Time of the Louisville Flood was recontextualized over time.
 (Note: There are many examples of the image being used outside its original context of the flood.
-Fifty-five years after the photo was originally published, the authors of the 1992 book, The Annotated Mona Lisa: A Crash Course in Art History from Prehistoric to Post-Modern were unaware of its original context, erroneously describing it as showing the "unemployed on a breadline during the Depression".
+Brown notes that "its meaning was even stretched" by Reich propaganda minister Joseph Goebbels, who made use of Bourke-White's photograph in Nazi propaganda, publishing it with the caption, "Thank God, we have a better way" [a rejoinder to the NAM slogan, "There's no way like the American Way" on the billboard].
+Fifty-five years after the photo was originally published, the authors of the 1992 book, The Annotated Mona Lisa: A Crash Course in Art History from Prehistoric to Post-Modern describe it as showing the "unemployed on a breadline during the Depression".
 In 2008, during the subprime mortgage crisis phase of the Great Recession, the Australian Broadcasting Corporation published an opinion piece by economist Jon Stanford using the photo to lead the article with the title, "A Great Depression crisis".)
 Brown acknowledges that the photo depicts members of a lower income Black neighborhood in Louisville that was hit hard by the floods, but also points out that it does not show "unemployment or welfare, or the kind of chronic poverty" that was documented by the government during the Great Depression or by Bourke-White in the Southern United States.
 In spite of these differences, the photo instead, writes Brown, is "used repeatedly to comment on inequality, poverty and deprivation".
 Brown refers to the image as "probably her most famous individual photograph".

 Art historian John A. Walker explored Brown's idea of recontextualization, arguing that the photo took on additional interpretations and meaning once it was removed from the original context of the Life magazine article about the flood.
 "Since the photograph itself makes no reference to a flood or to Louisville", writes Walker, "only those featured in the photograph, or who helped to produce it, or who read the article in Life would be aware of its specific spatio-temporal point of origin."

-Use by Goebbels

-Reich propaganda minister Joseph Goebbels made use of the photograph in Nazi propaganda, publishing the photo in 1937 with the caption, "Thank God, we have a better way."